somatechlat/SomaAgentHub/docs/technical-manual/runbooks/volcano-operations.md

 - Familiarity with the Volcano deployment as described in `../volcano-scheduler.md`.
 - `kubectl` access with permissions to read and restart resources in the SomaAgentHub namespace.
-- Access to Grafana, Prometheus, and Loki dashboards.
+- Access to Prometheus and Loki dashboards.
 - Knowledge of Temporal workflow queue configuration.

 ---